offa/android-foss/tutorials/Install-Rooted-OTA.md

-# Installation of OTA on a Rooted Device
+# OTA Update on a Rooted Device

 The installation of OTA updates often fails if the device has been rooted.
 Though it's still possible – without data loss.
 This guide shows how, using *TWRP* and *Magisk*.